What are the dates & opening times this year?

 Where does searching take place?

 All park gates will be open to the public as usual.
 Upon entering Brockwell Park, there will be two show entrances; one at Herne Hill and one close to the Brockwell Lido / Brixton Water Lane.
 Please follow signage and instructions from security staff as you enter lanes who will perform the searches before you can enter the event.
 For visitors with pushchairs, prams, wheelchairs and young children there will be dedicated express lanes for you to use at both entrances to minimise queuing time for you, where possible.
+There will also be a third entrance in the west side of the park.
+This is an accessible entrance only and located next to our accessible car park.

 A stylised public map will be made available on our website and free mobile app in the weeks leading up to the show.
 This will assist you in planning your visit and the best entrance for you to arrive at.